- Paying for College

 For parents to qualify for a PLUS loan, the student must be their dependent, have a FAFSA on file, and meet the same eligibility requirements for all federal financial aid.
 Parents must meet some of these requirements.
 For example, they must be U.S. citizens or eligible noncitizens, and they must certify that the loan will be used only for educational purposes.
 Parents must also be creditworthy.

 The college may refuse the loan application or approve it for less than the cost of attendance.
 In these cases, the college must document and explain the reason for the refusal in writing.
-If the parents are turned down for a PLUS loan, the student may be eligible for higher Stafford loan limits.
+If the parents are turned down for a PLUS loan, the student may be eligible for higher Direct loan limits.

 Applying for a PLUS Loan